 - 1 ham bone, with some meat attached

 - 3 stalks celery, chopped

 - 14.5 ounces diced tomatoes

 - 1 teaspoon Cajun seasoning

 In a large pot, heat oil over medium heat.
-Add ham bone, onions and celery and cook, stirring regularly until ham is lightly browned and vegetables are tender.
-Add garlic and cook, stirring regularly, until aromatic.
+Add ham bone, celery, onions, and garlic.
+Cook, stirring regularly until ham is lightly browned and vegetables are tender.

-Add beans and enough stock or water to cover to about 2 inches over the top of beans and ham bone.
+Add beans and the stock or water (enough to cover about 2 inches over the top of beans and ham bone).
 If using water, add 2 bouillon chicken cubes and stir until dissolved.

 Bring to a boil, skimming foam that floats on top.
 Lower heat, cover, and simmer for about 2 to 2-1/2 hours or until beans are tender and ham meat is falling off the bone.
 Stir occasionally and add more stock or water as needed.

 Add diced tomatoes, Cajun seasonings, salt, and pepper.
-Allow to simmer until thickened to desired consistency.
+Simmer until thickened to desired consistency.

 Scrape off meat from bone and discard bone.
 Return ham meat to pot.
 Serve hot.